 I wished I’d replied, “I’ve been through an incredible period of personal exploration and growth”.

-Because a work-related answer is far less important and interesting than all the other things I’ve done, experienced and learned, which make me feel like I’ve finally remembered who I am and what it is that I want.
+Because a work-related answer is far less important and interesting than all the other things I’ve done, experienced and learned, which make me feel like I’ve finally remembered who I am.

 So, I wrote the following list to remind myself that it’s not always the obvious changes that hold the most value, more often than not it’s a series of small changes and what they add up to.